Astrophotography

 Processing: PixInsight

 Comment: A diffused nebula at the middle star in Orion's sword.
 About 24 light years across and 1,344 light years from Earth.
 The nebulosity extends far beyond what this image shows with hints of it visible extending out from the main nebula.
 This turned out to be a challenge object to photograph.
 The center appeared to be blown out but, thanks to 32 bit data, I was able to progressively adjust the levels and coax out the inner stars.
 Six subs were tossed due to satellites or jets passing through the nebula.
 Four due to tree branches in the image (it was taken just before setting behind a tree in my yard).
 Two shots were tossed due to heavy wind gusts causing the stars to elongate.
-This will be reimaged later in the year.
+On the left side is the Running Man nebula (SH2-279).

 Great Orion Nebula